alex1yaremchuk/first-pull-request/README.md

 ## Getting Started: Code-amending part

-If you're ready to fix a bug in simplest javascript code, this section is for you.
+If you're ready to fix a bug in simple code, this section is for you.
 The code in action can be seen <a href="https://alex1yaremchuk.github.io/first-pull-request/index.html" target="_blank" rel="noopener noreferrer">here</a>.
 If the page shows an incorrect result, an issue should already exist in <a href="https://github.com/alex1yaremchuk/first-pull-request/issues" target="_blank" rel="noopener noreferrer">Issues</a>.
 Feel free to claim it and go on with fixing.